namespacelabs/breakpoint-action/README.md

   To use this feature necessary to provide `SLACK_BOT_TOKEN` environment variable.
 See [here](https://api.slack.com/authentication/token-types) how to create a bot token.
+* `shell` - is the path to the login shell.

+  The default value is "/bin/bash".

 Note, that `authorized-users` and `authorized-keys` used to provided SSH access to a GitHub Runner.
 The action will fail if neither `authorized-users` nor